GeoRegionsEcosystem/GeoRegions.jl/docs/src/landsea/create.md

 You can toggle between the two options using the keyword argument `savelsd` - `true` sets the function to option 1, and `false` is option 2.

-See end of the page for the API
+See end of the page for the API.

+For more details on *smoothing* the land-sea mask, such that distance from the actual coastline is better resolved, please see [this page](smooth.md)

 ### Setup